VarsharaniSonnad/Spectrum-AI/README.md

 ---

-# AI Spectrum – AI-Powered Virtual Receptionist
+# NLP powered smart facilitator for IT industry- Spectrum AI

 ## Overview